intel/libvpl/doc/surface_sharing_apis_overview.md

    Optional extension buffer, which can be attached to mfxSurfaceHeader::ExtParam (second parameter of mfxFrameSurfaceInterface::Export) in order to pass OCL parameters during mfxFrameSurface1 exporting to OCL surface.
-   If buffer is not provided all resources will be created by oneVPL RT internally.
+   If buffer is not provided all resources will be created by Intel® VPL RT internally.
 */
 typedef struct {
     mfxExtBuffer    Header;                     /*!< Extension buffer header.
 Header.BufferId must be equal to MFX_EXTBUFF_EXPORT_SHARING_DESC_OCL. */